 How do you store baked oats?

 Allow to cool down at room temperature for no more than 2 hours then store in an airtight container in the refrigerator for up to 5 days.
-The almonds will be soggy from about day 3.
-You can always add fresh the day of.

 Can you reheat baked oatmeal?